f1tenth/f1tenth_doc/getting_started/software_setup/optional_software_nx.rst

                 Setting connection to always use static IP.

 13. To save the changes you've made, run the command ``sudo nmcli c up [CONNECTION_NAME]`` where ``[CONNECTION_NAME]`` is replaced with the name of your WiFi connection that you got from step 8.

-14. To verify that you can SSH into the NVIDIA Jetson Xavier NX Developer Kit, verify that the Pit/Host PC is connected to the same network as the Jetson Xavier NX Developer Kit and use an SSH client on the Host PC to connect to the new IP address of the Developer Kit.
+14. To verify that you can SSH into the NVIDIA Jetson Xavier NX Developer Kit, verify that the Pit/Host PC is connected to the **same network** as the Jetson Xavier NX Developer Kit and use an SSH client on the Host PC to connect to the new IP address of the Developer Kit.
 On Linux this would be done with the command ``ssh f1tenth@[IP_ADDRESS]`` where ``[IP_ADDRESS]`` is replaced with the static IP address that you assigned to the Developer Kit.
-After you have verified that SSH works correctly, you can close the connection to the Developer Kit in your terminal emulator and disconnect the micro USB cable.
+After you have verified that SSH works correctly, you can close the connection to the Developer Kit in your terminal emulator.

-3. Updating Packages
+4. Updating Packages
 -----------------

-1. All further steps assume that your NVIDIA Jetson Xavier NX Developer Kit is connected to the internet and you are connected to the Developer Kit via SSH.
+All further steps assume that your NVIDIA Jetson Xavier NX Developer Kit is connected to the internet.
+You can execute all the commands directly in the terminal application of the NVIDIA Jetson.
+Now we are updating the Ubuntu system on the Jetson NX.

-2. To update the list of available packages, run ``sudo apt update``.
+1. To update the list of available packages, run ``sudo apt update``.
-3. To install all available updates, run ``sudo apt full-upgrade``.
+2. To install all available updates, run ``sudo apt full-upgrade``.
-4. Once all packages have been upgraded run ``sudo reboot`` to restart the Developer Kit and apply any changes.
+3. Once all packages have been upgraded run ``sudo reboot`` to restart the Developer Kit and apply any changes.

-4. Creating a Swapfile
+5. Creating a Swapfile
 -------------------

 1. Run the following commands to create a swapfile which can help with memory-intensive tasks